Global QCD Analysis of Pion Parton Distributions with Threshold Resummation

 At leading order (LO), only the $q\bar{q}$ channel contributes, and the hard coefficient, $C_{q\bar{q}}^{(0)} = \delta(1-z)$, allows the PDFs to be evaluated at momentum fractions $x_{\pi,A}^0=\sqrt{\tau} e^{\pm Y}$.
 At next-to-leading order (NLO), the tree-level $qg$ channel enters, while the $gg$ and $qq'$ channels appear at next-to-next-to-leading order (NNLO).
 Focusing on the $q\bar{q}$ channel, the hard coefficients can be schematically organized as a sum of a Born term that describes the LO $q\bar{q}$ annihilation, a virtual term that includes interference of the one-loop and Born diagrams, and a real emission term describing the radiation in the final state.
 The $q\bar{q}$ channel plays the dominant role, and is the focus of this work.

 The phase space for real gluon radiation vanishes in the limit $z \to 1$.
-In the infrared region where the real gluon radiation becomes soft, mass singularities from propagators in the real and virtual diagrams cancel up to terms of the form $\alpha_s^k \big( \log^{2k-1}(1-z) \big)/(1-z)$, known as threshold logarithms, which appear order-by-order in perturbation theory.
+In the infrared region where the real gluon radiation becomes soft, mass singularities from propagators in the real and virtual diagrams cancel up to terms of the form $\alpha_s^k \big( \log^{2k-1}(1-z) \big)/(1-z)$, known as threshold logarithms, which appear order by order in perturbation theory.
 At NLO, for example, in the rapidity-integrated DY cross section the hard coefficient includes terms $C_{q\bar{q}}^{(1)}(z) \propto \alpha_s \big(\log(1-z)\big)/(1-z)$.

 Because the PDFs are steeply falling at large $x$, the partonic cross section in the threshold region plays a substantial role in the overall hadronic cross section~\cite{Aicher:2010cb, Westmark:2017uig, Shimizu:2005fp, Catani:1996yz}.
 Changes in the perturbative $C_{ij}$ coefficients are compensated by changes in the PDFs to produce the same physical cross section~\cite{Aicher:2010cb}.
 Near the partonic threshold, the logarithms become increasingly important, and must be resummed in order to maintain the integrity of the perturbative expansion.
 The threshold resummation framework of Sterman~\cite{Sterman:1986aj} and Catani and Trentadue \cite{Catani:1989ne} allows one to systematically include the large logarithmic contributions to the DY process from soft gluon emissions to all orders of~$\alpha_s$.